 I also noticed that the gasket inside the bezel was slightly coming out.
 I tried to put it back in place but it appeared to be too big for the bezel itself.
 I figured out that this was probably what was causing the bezel to be hard to rotate at times.
 I don’t know if the gasket wasn’t right from the start but fortunately, I had another gasket handy.
 I lubricated it with silicone grease, set it properly, and pressed the bezel again.

 The clicks were even worth than before I “adjusted” them, but the bezel was at least rotating fine.
-I ordered another click spring which I would install at a later time.
-In the meantime, I would just live with those bad bezel clicks.
-No big deal.
+I ordered another click spring (an OEM) which I installed correctly, but the clicks still aren’t that satisfying to me.
+I’m wondering if it has something to do with the bezel itself.
+I will live with it but I’d lie if I said it doesn’t bother me.

 Finally, I applied the bezel insert, making sure the red triangle at 12 o’clock was exactly in the center.
 This was made simple by the fact that the bezel I bought from Namoki had 3M tape already applied to it.
 All I had to do was peeling the tape off and sticking it to the bezel.
 Fairly simple.